CathyQian/website/blogs/2020-01-12-Kubernetes and Kubeflow.md

 - scalability

 ### Kubeflow vs Airflow
-Airflow, developed by Airflow, is a generic task orchestration platform to programmaticaly author, schedule and monitor data pipelines.
+Airflow, developed by Airbnb, is a generic task orchestration platform to programmaticaly author, schedule and monitor data pipelines.
 It authors workflows as directed acyclic graphs (DAGs) of tasks.
 Kubeflow is a machine learning toolkit that runs on Kubernetes.
 It is dedicated to making machine learning on Kubernetes easy, portable and scalable.
 Airflow and Kubeflow are primarily classified as "Workflow Manager" and "Machine Learning" tools respectively.

 Use Airflow if you need a mature, broad ecosystem that can run a variety of tasks; use Kubeflow if you are using Kubernetes and want a orchestration tool for machine learning.